Marked gives you full control with Custom Rules, text

 File Type Detection

-- Unknown extensions: Defaults to “text” type and shows split overlay
+Unknown extensions: Defaults to “text” type and shows

 Executing Multiple Commands